adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-# Plurality Voting is awful
+# Plurality Voting is awful 🤢

-irrational outcomes with 3+ options most serious problem is the *spoiler effect*
+irrational outcomes with 3+ options

 ![](https://d3n8a8pro7vhmx.cloudfront.net/ucer/pages/16/attachments/original/1613055360/SpoilerEffect.jpg?1613055360)

 ---

-there are other problems:
+# there are other problems

 - least amount of information from voters!
-- isn't flexible enough to solve voting "meta" problems (who gets on the ballot?)
+- can't solve "meta" voting problems (who gets on the ballot?)

 ---

-# Plurality Voting is awful
+# Plurality Voting is awful 🤢

 incentivizes enforcement of two party system